BanterTheGreat/modern-4e/glossary/creation & advancement.typ

     Choose a ancestry from Ancestries, this will give you 2 passive abilities and an encounter power.

     == 2.
 Create a Background for your Character and write a Title.
-    Think of your character’s Backgrounds and write some of his prior experiences down.
-You have 6 points to assign total, with a maximum of 5 in a single background entry.
+    Think of your character’s backstory and create 2 backgrounds for them.
 Make sure to make it evocative and not too broad.
 For your title, write down a short piece of text which would be used to refer to your legend in a way.
 Once again, make sure it is not too broad.

     == 3.
 Choose a Class
     Choose a class from Classes, this will decide your main playstyle during combat.
 Make sure you write down any choices you make during class selection, such as powers selected.